 Tip 5 – Protect yourself, protect our staff

-Please only visit an open branch if you can’t resolve an urgent issue online or over the phone.
-Most of our branches are working 10am-2pm on weekdays.
-No branches are open at weekends and we’ve temporarily closed our university branches.
-Use our branch locator to see exceptions to weekday opening times.
+Please visit an open branch if you can’t resolve an urgent issue online or over the phone.
+Most of our branches are working 10am – 3pm on weekdays and 10am – 2pm Saturdays.
+Use our branch locator to see exceptions to weekday and Saturday opening times.

 Cheque deposits: If you need to deposit a cheque into your account, you can do so by posting it to your local branch or going to the Post Office.
 Don't forget you can also do your everyday banking in Post Office branches.